Black Gods of the Metropolis (1)

 Understanding religio-racial identity

 This is a foundational text for the study of African American religions, and it should be a foundational text for the study of new religious movements.
-But honestly, I hadn’t read it before I taught this class for the first time last semester.
+But honestly, I’ve never read it before now.
 Glad to be sharing this experience with all of you.

 What we’re reading